National Bolshevik Party: 1992–2000: origins and early years

 In 1992, Eduard Limonov founded the National Bolshevik Front (NBF) as an amalgamation of six minor groups.
 Aleksandr Dugin was among the earliest members and was instrumental in convincing Limonov to enter politics.
-The party first attracted attention in 1992 when two members were arrested for possessing grenades.
-The incident gave the NBP publicity for a boycott campaign they were organizing against Western goods.
-The NBF joined forces with the National Salvation Front, which was a broad coalition of Russian communists and nationalists.
+The front first attracted attention in the same year when two members were arrested for possessing grenades.
+The incident gave the NBF publicity for a boycott campaign they were organizing against Western goods.
+The NBF joined forces with the National Salvation Front (NSF), which was a broad coalition of Russian communists and nationalists.

-The FNS was one of the leading groups involved in the 1993 Russian constitutional crisis, and Limonov participated in the clashes near the White House in Moscow on the side of the Anti-Yeltsin opposition.
+The NSF was one of the leading groups involved in the 1993 Russian constitutional crisis, and Limonov participated in the clashes near the White House in Moscow on the side of the anti-Yeltsin opposition.
 When others within the coalition began to speak out against the NBF, it withdrew from the alliance.

+On 1 May 1993, Limonov and Dugin signed the declaration of the founding of the NBP:

+The political struggle in Russia has reached a critical point.
+The resistance phase has exhausted itself, and therefore the traditional opposition (merely emotional, purely protest-based) has exhausted itself.
+The period of resistance is over, and a period of national uprising is beginning.

+This new stage requires new methods, new forms, and new instruments of political struggle.
+Therefore, we deem it necessary to create a radical political and ideological structure of a new, unprecedented type, designed to adequately respond to the challenge of History.
+Let there be National Bolshevism!

+What is National Bolshevism?
+The fusion of the most radical forms of social resistance with the most radical forms of national resistance is National Bolshevism.

+Along with Dugin and Limonov, a co-founding member of the party was Siberian punk musician Yegor Letov, who was invited by Limonov.
+According to Limonov, Letov's membership in the party drew "thousands of recruits over the years", but he "proved to be inconsistent, capricious, and unpredictable".
+Letov left the party around 1996.
+Other prominent musicians who were members of the NBP included Sergey Kuryokhin, Sergei "Pauk" Troitsky of Korrozia Metalla, Dmitry Revyakin of Kalinov Most, Limonov's then-wife Nataliya Medvedeva, Aleksandr Nepomnyashchiy, and Roman Konoplev.
+Artists who collaborated with the party included writers Alexei Tsvetkov and Zakhar Prilepin, filmmaker Oleg Mavromati, and mathematician Misha Verbitsky.

-On 1 May 1993, Limonov and Dugin signed a declaration of founding the NBP.
-On 28 November 1994, Limonov founded the newspaper Limonka, the official organ of the NBP.
+On 28 November 1994, Limonov founded the Limonka, the official newspaper of the NBP.

-In 1998, Dugin left the NBP as a result of a conflict with other members of the party.
+In 1998, Dugin left the NBP after a conflict with Limonov.
 This led to the party moving further left in Russia's political spectrum, and led to members of the party denouncing Dugin and his group as fascists.
-Dugin later established the Eurasia Party, that endorses a significantly more radical nationalist and socially conservative view of National Bolshevism.
+Dugin later established the Eurasia Party, which endorses a significantly more radical nationalist and socially conservative view of National Bolshevism.